JaGeo/LobsterPy/docs/tutorials.rst

    To download Lobster, please visit http://www.cohp.de.
 Currently, only VASP/Lobster computations are supported.

-This notebook will demonstrate how the Lobsterpy package can be used to:
+This tutorial will demonstrate how the Lobsterpy package can be used to:

 1. Create input files necessary for VASP and lobster runs
 2. Use generated inputs files to run VASP and Lobster